gbsoe/FiLot/FiLot_Website_Specification.md

      - Michael T., Singapore

    - **Testimonial 3**:
-     - "As an institutional investor, I appreciate the DFSA compliance and enterprise-grade security.
+     - "As an institutional investor, I appreciate the enterprise-grade security.
 The returns speak for themselves."
      - James L., London

 5. **Final CTA Section**: